msoute/vertx-deploy-tools/README.md

 ## deploy.as.properties

+# Typed deploys
+Split deploys into artifact and application only deploys.
+TODO: More info

 Comma separated list of build options that who's values are stored in order to execute an autodiscover deploy. i.e. If a build uses a propertie ${target.env} in its pom the resovled value needs to be persisted to an autoscaling group tag in order for an autodiscover deploy to deploy the exact same version.